-- Once an incident is reported, the police and/or professionally trained staff will proceed with the steps necessary to support the individuals involved.
-Trained professionals will be assigned if an investigation is necessary.
+Once an incident is reported, the police and/or professionally trained staff will proceed with the steps necessary to support the individuals involved.
 Any student-initiated investigations are strictly prohibited and will likely delay personal and group support and impact the outcome.
-In sexual misconduct cases, the Title IX Coordinator/Director of Equity and Compliance will confer with the complainant to determine next steps. - 2.

 During the investigation, students have the right to be assisted by any advisor they may choose, at their own expense.
-The advisor may be an attorney, but cannot be a potential witness or party in the matter or a related matter.
+WCU has trained staff who serve as Policy and Process Advisors who can provide support and guidance to a complainant or respondent throughout an investigation and/or conduct proceeding.
+The PPA, although not a trained attorney, can serve as a key resource in helping students understand their rights and responsibilities.
+Students are free to determine the degree of involvement by their PPA.
+Some students may only want assistance in navigating processes and may choose not wish to divulge all details.

 Attorneys acting as advisors must follow the same rules as non-attorney advisors.
-An advisor may attend all meetings but does not have the right to speak or participate directly in any aspect of the conduct process.
+An advisor may attend all meetings but does not have the right to speak or participate directly in most aspects of the conduct process.
 The involved students must speak on their own behalf and communicate directly with the fact finder or adjudicator(s).
 An advisor's failure to comply with these participation limitations may cause the advisor to be removed from the meeting or proceeding.
-In cases involving alleged violations of sexual misconduct (Violation #23), the complainant and accused also have the right to have a support person accompany them.
-A support person does not participate in the hearing nor provide advice on hearing points, but is present to provide support.
-A support person could be a family member, friend, counselor, etc. A witness cannot serve as a support person, however in some cases, it maybe appropriate for a witness to have a support person.

-- 3. The fact-finding investigation may necessitate interviews with all involved parties and designated witnesses.
+The fact-finding investigation may necessitate interviews with all involved parties and designated witnesses.
 Members of the University community are strongly encouraged to participate in the investigative process as witnesses if they have knowledge or information regarding the alleged violation(s) in question and if they have been requested to participate.
 Individuals who are not members of the University community will generally be permitted to participate as a witness if they have direct knowledge or information regarding the incident or alleged violation in question.
 At the conclusion of the investigation, the fact finders prepare a report detailing the incident and their findings.
-Upon receipt of the investigation report, Student Conduct will review the report and determine, (a) whether additional information is necessary, and if so, to seek that additional information, and (b) whether or not to assign alleged violations of the Student Code of Conduct to a student, students, or a group. - 4.
+Upon receipt of the investigation report, Student Conduct will review the report and determine, (a) whether additional information is necessary, and if so, to seek that additional information, and (b) whether or not to assign alleged violations of the Student Code of Conduct to a student, students, or a group.

 Information and materials that the University obtains during the investigative process may be disclosed to law enforcement in response to a health or safety threat or a valid subpoena.
+If appropriate, an interim action provision may also be initiated.